Seravo/docs/_posts/2015-10-13-available-commands.md

 #### wp-backup-status
 [`wp-backup-status`](/docs/man/wp-backup-status) - List all backup increments known by `rdiff-backup` by date.
 Use this to find out what backups exists.
 This is an alias of `rdiff-backup --list-increment-sizes /data/backups/data`.

+#### wp-check-haveibeenpwned
+[`wp-check-haveibeenpwned`](/docs/man/wp-check-haveibeenpwned) - Use haveibeenpwned.com to check if the given password hash can be found in password leak databases.

+#### wp-check-http-cache
+[`wp-check-http-cache`](/docs/man/wp-check-http-cache) - Check if HTTP cache is working on the site.
+Makes three requests and checks whether resources were loaded from cache.

+#### wp-check-https
+[`wp-check-https`](/docs/man/wp-check-https) - Check the status of site's HTTPS setup and create an in-depth report.

+#### wp-check-passwords
+[`wp-check-passwords`](/docs/man/wp-check-passwords) - Checks the strengths of WordPress user passwords.
+Shows a warning if a user has a weak password.

+#### wp-check-php-version
+[`wp-check-php-version`](/docs/man/wp-check-php-version) - Returns the PHP version.

+#### wp-check-php-compatibility
+[`wp-check-php-compatibility`](/docs/man/wp-check-php-compatibility) - Check that the PHP code of the current WordPress installation, including themes and plugins, is compatible with the PHP specified.
+This is based on phpcs and its PHP compatibility rulesets.

+#### wp-check-remote-failure
+[`wp-check-remote-failure`](/docs/man/wp-check-remote-failure) - Test if WordPress continues to work without remote connections.
+Block connection to remote servers to test if WordPress continues to run as expected.

+#### wp-find-code

 #### wp-fix-checksums
 [`wp-fix-checksums`](/docs/man/wp-fix-checksums) - Automatically fix typical situations where `wp core verify-checksums` has detected an error (core files changed/tampered).
 Does not attempt to fix any warnings returned.